jeremyhsimons/percentage-difference-checker/README.md

 1. Download the latest version of python and install it on your PC.
 2. Download and install Visual Studio Code (Microsoft's free code editor).
 3. Create a new folder on your desktop, and place three files inside of it: checker.py, the polling data excel file, and an empty excel file.
-4. Make sure the polling data file is renamed 'poll_data', or the program will not work.
+4. Make sure the polling data excel file is renamed 'poll_data', or the program will not work.
 5. Make sure the empty excel file is renamed 'output_table', or the program will not work.
 6. Once your folder is set, right click on the checker.py file and open with Visual Studio Code.
 7. Once the editor has loaded, select the file icon in the top left corner of the screen, click on open folder, and select the new folder you created.
 8. Ensure that the version of python VSCode is using matches the version you have installed on your PC.
+You can change it on VSCode if needed.
 9. If there is no terminal at the bottom of the screen select the terminal on the top toolbar and click on new terminal.
-10. In the terminal, run the following 2 commands to install the 3rd party dependencies into the code: pip3 install pandas, pip3 install openpyxl
+10. In the terminal, run the following 2 commands to install the 3rd party dependencies into the code:
+- <strong>pip3 install pandas</strong> (type this into the terminal, press 'Enter', and wait for the package to install before doing anything else)
+- <strong>pip3 install openpyxl.</strong>
-11. To run the program, type 'python3 checker.py' into the terminal and hit 'enter'.
+11. To run the program, type 'python3 checker.py' into the terminal and hit 'Enter'.
 If that does not work try the command 'python checker.py'.
-Basic instructions for running python files from a terminal can be found [here](https://learn.microsoft.com/en-us/windows/python/beginners).
+Some more detailed instructions for running python files from a terminal can be found [here](https://learn.microsoft.com/en-us/windows/python/beginners).

 ### Using the program for the Google UK poll data